 In 1986, Congress passed PL 99-457, which required states to provide free and appropriate public education and related services to preschool aged children with disabilities.
-Since that time, national progress toward quality inclusion has been virtually stagnant, with preschool inclusion increasing only 7.2 percent, from 36.8% to 42.5% for children ages three to five years old who have been identified to receive special education services.
-Lack of inclusion is likely particularly pronounced in child care settings, given the considerable variation across state child care systems and limited resources and support available to child care programs and providers.
+Since that time, national progress toward quality inclusion has been virtually stagnant, with preschool inclusion increasing only 7.2 percent, from 36.8% to 42.5% for children ages three to five years old who have been identified to receive special education services.2 Access to high-quality services and inclusive early childhood programs are also not equal across factors such as a child's disability, support needs, race and ethnicity, language, and geographic and economic circumstances.3 There is also research indicating that suspension and expulsion policies vary across states and within state programs further eroding equitable access to early childhood programs, especially among those overexposed to exclusionary policies such as children with disabilities.4 Lack of inclusion is likely particularly pronounced in child care settings, given the considerable variation across state child care systems and limited resources and support available to child care programs and providers.
+The COVID-19 pandemic only exacerbated barriers to access as many communities experienced program and classroom closures and faced workforce shortages, especially among early intervention and special education services.